Symphony No. 32 (Mozart)

 The Symphony No. 32 in G major, K. 318, was written by Wolfgang Amadeus Mozart in 1779, after his return from Paris.

 Structure and analysis

-The symphony, scored for strings, 2 flutes, 2 oboes, 2 bassoons, 4 horns, 2 trumpets, and timpani, is in the form of an Italian overture, consisting of three brief movements that follow one another without break:
+The symphony, scored for strings, 2 flutes, 2 oboes, 2 bassoons, 4 natural horns, 2 trumpets, and timpani, is in the form of an Italian overture, consisting of three brief movements that follow one another without break: